The Wellsburg Bridge is a tied-arch bridge under construction between Brilliant, Ohio, and Wellsburg, West Virginia.

 With an estimated weight of 4,000 tons, the tied-arch span was the heaviest structure to be lifted in such a manner in the United States.
 4

-The new Wellsburg Bridge is estimated open to traffic in early 2022.
-4
+Originally scheduled to open in 2022, 4 the new Wellsburg Bridge is estimated open to traffic in spring 2023.
+6

 - State: Ohio, West Virginia